 Organic Chicken- Boneless skinless chicken breasts work best, filleted!
 Chicken thighs will also work, for a richer flavor profile.
 You can also buy a pre-made rotisserie chicken to save time!

-Tri-colored quinoa- Quinoa is a nutrient-dense pseudo-grain that is packed with protein and has fewer carbs and starches than rice.
+Tri-colored quinoa- Quinoa is a nutrient-dense pseudo-grain packed with protein and has fewer carbs and starches than rice.
 It is excellent for digestion too!
 In fact, it contains all 9 essential amino acids, making it a complete protein!

 Baby spinach- Organic is best!
+It is packed with nutrients.

 Green onions- Organic is best!